netgen/local-development-setup/nginx/ssl/README.md

 Create `ssl` directory if needed.

-**Step 2**: Write down you chosen password
+**Step 2**: Write down your chosen password

-Write down your chosen password in `password.txt` file in case you need to generate new server certificate using the same RCA later on.
+Write down your chosen password in `/usr/local/etc/nginx/ssl/password.txt` file in case you need to generate new server certificate using the same RCA later on.

-**Step 3**: Create RCA configuration file named `root.conf` with the following
+**Step 3**: Create RCA configuration

-content:
+Create `/usr/local/etc/nginx/ssl/root.conf` file with the following content:

 ```dosini
 [req]